EventModeling Quickstart Guide

 .rootPackage(BankingApplication.class.getPackage()) // Scans for @FeatureSlice

-// 4.
-Execute a command
+// 5.
+Execute a command that returns a result

 DomainConceptId customerId = DomainConceptId.create();